harvardinformatics/ifxvue/README.md

 # Harvard FAS Informatics User Interface Library

-User interface library built and maintained by the Harvard FAS Informatics group. **This package will only work in applications with Vue CLI (Vue 2), Vuex, and Vuetify 2 installed.**
+This user interface library is built and maintained by the Harvard FAS Informatics group.
+It includes many reusable components, mixins, and filters, as well as an API for use throughout any host application built with Vue CLI (Vue 2), Vuex, and Vuetify 2 installed.

 ## Installation